cirinoalejandro/trello-to-text/README.md

 2. Accept command line parameters
 3. Set utf-8 as default output encoding
 4. Modularize, add tests
-5. Have working version for assembly meetings
+5. Have working version for assembly meetings, write to file for MoinMoin Wiki
 6. Future: turn into generic trello serializer with more options, output string templates